robmclaughliniv/robmclaughl.in/terraform/README.md

 ## Important Notes

 - The S3 bucket is configured with `prevent_destroy = true` to prevent accidental deletion
-- The CloudFront distribution uses Origin Access Identity to secure the S3 bucket
+- The CloudFront distribution uses Origin Access Control (OAC) to secure the S3 bucket
+- CloudFront is configured with a Response Headers Policy for security headers (HSTS, CSP, etc.)
+- CloudFront access logging is enabled to a dedicated S3 bucket
 - The ACM certificate must be in the us-east-1 region for use with CloudFront
-- The IAM role for GitHub Actions needs to be updated with your specific repository
+- The IAM role for GitHub Actions follows the principle of least privilege
+- Terraform state is stored in an S3 backend with DynamoDB locking for secure and reliable state management

 ## Outputs